HritikBuwa/WanderLust/README.md

 4. **Pipeline** — choose one:

 **Quick (paste script):**
-- Select `Pipeline script` → paste the Jenkinsfile from above
+- Select `Pipeline script` → paste the Jenkinsfile from repo jenkinpipelinefile

 **Recommended (auto-reads from repo):**
 - Select `Pipeline script from SCM`